microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/03-running-your-first-test.md

 ## Git Branch Notes

-Samples are currently in the integration branch.
+A particular sample can be present in a feaure branch.
 As changes are reviewed and updated, they will move to main and the Power Platform pac test run command.
-To use this branch:
+To use any feature branch, checkout the branch:

+#### For example to checkout integration branch run:
 ```pwsh
 git checkout integration
 ```